chi-org/clickhouse-setup/README.md

 #### 3. MariaDB to ClickHouse data migration

 - python is required
+- user with permission in mariadb is required
-- user with permission in mariadb and clickhouse db is required
+- user with permission in clickhouse db is required

 ```bash
 pip install clickhouse-mysql